 Note: All options are set to "no" by default.
 PeerMark and GradeMark are different, students will never be able to see other students feedback on their assignments from instructors.
 These options apply to the PeerMark aspect only.

-- Award full points if review is written?
-If this option is enabled, students that submit a review will automatically be given the highest possible mark for the PeerMark aspect of the assignment.
+- Award maximum points on review: If this option is enabled, students that submit a review will automatically be given the highest possible mark for the PeerMark aspect of the assignment.

-- Allow students to view author and reviewer names?
-If this option is enabled, students will then be able to view who's assignment they are reviewing and who is reviewing theirs.
+- Students can view the names of their peers during review: If this option is enabled, students will then be able to view who's assignment they are reviewing and who is reviewing theirs.

-- Allow students without a paper to review?
-If this option is enabled, students will be able to complete reviews on other student papers before submitting their own assignments.
+- Students without a submission can review: If this option is enabled, students will be able to complete reviews on other student papers before submitting their own assignments.

-- Papers automatically distributed by PeerMark: This option sets the number of papers each student is automatically assigned by the system to review.
+- Automatically distribute papers for review: This option sets the number of papers each student is automatically assigned by the system to review.

-- Papers selected by the student: This option sets the number of papers students are allowed to assign to themselves for review.
+- Students can self-select papers for review: This option sets the number of papers students are allowed to assign to themselves for review.

-- Require self-review?
-If this option is enabled, students will be required to review their own paper, in addition to any others.
+- Students must review their own paper: If this option is enabled, students will be required to review their own paper, in addition to any others.